jpcca/pysaebm/README.md

 ## Input data

-The input data should have four columns:
+The input data should have at least four columns:

 - participant: int
 - biomarker: str